vishandi/tp/docs/DeveloperGuide.md

 ### View Schedule Feature

+Views a person's schedule that will be displayed in the right panel.

 #### Implementation

 To allow users to view their contact's schedules, we implemented a `ViewScheduleCommand`, and added a `FilteredList<Person>` object in `ModelManager` to facilitate its execution.

 Moreover, we created `ScheduleCard.java`, `ScheduleCardPanel.java`, and their respective `.fxml` files so it will be easier to maintain or develop the GUI in the future.

 Overall, how this command works is similar to a combination of `delete` and `find`, in which we only take an index as input, and we retrieve information based on the filtered list.

-To **view** a person, the user needs to run the `viewSchedule` command.
+To **view** a person's schedule, the user needs to run the `viewSchedule` command.
 The parsing of the viewSchedule command is handled by the following classes:
 * `AddressBookParser`
-    * Checks that the user input contains the ViewScheduleCommand.COMMAND_WORD and calls `ViewScheduleCommand#parse()`
+    * Checks that the user input contains the ViewScheduleCommand.COMMAND_WORD and calls `ViewScheduleCommandParser#parse()`.
 * `ViewScheduleCommandParser`
     * Parses the user input to create an `Index` of the person to view.
-    * Returns a `ViewScheduleCommand` to be executed by the `LogicManager`
+    * Returns a `ViewScheduleCommand` to be executed by the `LogicManager`.
     * In case of invalid index, it will be handled by the `ViewScheduleCommand` upon execution.

-A successful execution of the `view` command is described as follows:
+A successful execution of the `viewSchedule` command is described as follows:
 1. The `ViewScheduleCommand` retrieves the currently listed `Person`'s from the `Model`.
 2. The `personToView` is obtained from the above list using the `Index` created during the parsing of the viewSchedule command.
 3. `ViewScheduleCommand` creates a new `SamePersonPredicate` that returns `True` only if the tested `Person` equals to `personToView`.